igneus/olme/README.md

 Single-purpose text editor designed to quickly enter short commit messages.

-Write one line commit message.
+Write one line commit message in a Readline prompt.
 `Enter` to save and close or
 `Ctrl+B` to fall back to a full-featured text editor.

-(Yes, it's basically just GNU Readline saving to a file.
-With a few extras.)

 ## Prerequisites